uw-vortex/VORTEX-handbook/02-roles-expectations.md

 * Provide an opportunity for us to develop as an independent researcher and to foster an atmosphere of learning;
 * To take into account student’s goals and to assist students in working towards them (within reason);
 * Challenge students to learn new skills relevant to working in the lab;
-* Provide constructive criticism and feedback of student's work;
+* Provide constructive criticism and feedback of the students' work;
-* Be available to students during office hours and at times arranged by mutual agreement and communicate when not able to meet be there;
+* Be available to students during office hours and at times arranged by mutual agreement and communicate when not able to be there;
 * Assess student performance as objectively as possible;
 * Promote an environment that fosters collaborative work, and reduces competition;
 * Share his excitement about his work and developments in the field with his students; and
-* Set clear work deadlines (ex. micro deadlines, soft and hard deadlines) and work with students to set them.
+* Set clear work deadlines (ex. micro deadlines, soft, and hard deadlines) and work with students to set them.

 ## Research Graduate Students